gamerhat18/online-exam-loopholes/README.md

 - **OBS Studio Latest** (prefferably the latest Git version)

+### 1. Disable your current primary camera

+  You don't strictly need to do this, but some exam softwares/websites might get a Type `sudo modprobe uvcvideo`

-### 1. Open OBS Studio and add media sources
+### 2. Open OBS Studio and add media sources

   You have to add a media source by clicking the '+' icon in the **Sources** section.
   Ideally, you'd want a short video of yours (about 1 minute) where you are sitting and staring at the screen naturally without much movement.
 The video will be looped through at 10 fps.

-### 2. Disable your current primary camera

-  You don't strictly need to do this, but some exam softwares/websites might get a suspicion if they detect two cameras on your system, but most won't care to begin with.

 ### 3. Start the Virtual Camera